-- You file your appeal within ten (10) calendar days from the date on your notice of Adverse Benefit Determination letter or by the effective date of DHMC's action. - The service(s) you are getting are from an authorized provider; and - Your original authorization timeframe on your service(s) is not expired.
+- You file your appeal within ten (10) calendar days from the date on your notice of Adverse Benefit Determination letter or by the effective date of DHMC's action. - Your appeal involves the termination, suspension or reduction of a previously authorized course of treatment; - The service(s) you are getting are from an authorized provider; and - Your original authorization timeframe on your service(s) is not expired.